AGE: – Ming Dynasty 1368 A.D. – 1644 A.D.

 FOOD OFFERINGS: – Average 5cm diameter

 WEIGHT: – 2.75 kg.

-Chinese Ming Dynasty Mingqi Green Glazed Table – A miniature table with offerings made especially for the deceased.
-The Chinese have from very early times held a reverence and respect for the departed soul and generally believed that given a respectful burial he or she will be happy in the afterlife reducing the chance that the soul will become a wandering soul or hungry ghost.
+Chinese Ming Dynasty Mingqi Green Glazed Table – A miniature table with offerings made especially for burial purposes.
+The Chinese have from very early times held a reverence and respect for the departed soul and generally believed that given a respectful burial he or she will be happy in the afterlife, reducing the chance that the soul will become a wandering soul or hungry ghost.
 A wandering soul is one that is not at peace and may wish to cause havoc to those in the living world.

 On this account the bamboo artifacts made for the dead should not be suited for actual use; those of earthenware should not be able to contain water; those of wood should not be finely carved;

 the zithers should be strung, but not evenly; the mouth organs should be prepared, but not in tune; the bells and chime stones should be there but have no stands.
 These objects are called spiritual articles because they are created to honour the spirit of the dead.